GUARDIANS-infrastructure/Project2A-artefacts/README.md

-This repository contains project artefacts such as user stories and diagrams for GUARDIANS Project 2A coordinated by NCI and Australian BioCommons
+This repository contains project artefacts such as user stories and diagrams for GUARDIANS Project 2A coordinated by NCI and Australian BioCommons.